OmeKamehameha/ome-blog/content/page/about.md

 restrict access, to ensure only able to view via Cloudfront

 The plan is to just get the text from her and the images and i will push it to github, lambda will detect, spin up lambda instance of hugo and create static files to serve.

+2nd attempt:

+-I simply used Netlify to pull hugo generated files from Github -still using Route 53 to point to Netlify dns -continuous deployment

+Much easier and convinient.